Five policemen have been suspended following the killing of a 12-year old boy in the Papua New Guinea province of Western Highlands.

 Five other family members escaped the house in Tumur Village, where it is claimed the police burnt down a total of four buildings.

 Superintendent Kundi says that five policemen involved were part of a unit investigating the killing of a police offical two weeks ago.

-"They were in the process of going to a village which we believe there were some suspects hiding in.
-So it looks as though they have gone overboard.
-It looks a bit too heavy handed from this end."
+"They were in the process of going to a village, which we believe there were some suspects still hiding there, but it looks like they've gone overboard ........ a bit too heavy handed I can say from this end."

 Superintendent Kundi says a Taskforce has been set up to look into the allegations.